-Assumption Description of Risk Level of Uncertainty Financial Impact Impact 26.
-Resource Management Act (RMA) Reform There are a number of proposed changes occurring within the Central Government in regard to the RMA.
-The coalition Government has introduced a one-stop shop fast-track consenting regime for regionally and nationally significant projects.
+Assumption Description of Risk Level of Uncertainty Financial Impact Impact significant projects.
 Whilst this has limited impact on the Buller district, there may be projects identified over the life of the Long-Term Plan that are approved via the Fast Track process.
-Note that Council is not proposing to pursue this option for any of its future resource consent requirements.
-The other proposed changes via the RMA Amendment Bill are a precursor to full replacement of the RMA and will make important changes in the short-term to make it quicker and simpler to consent to renewable energy, boost the housing supply, and reduce red tape for the primary sector.
-Continual change to the RMA provides a lack of clarity for the end user and additional challenges for staff interpreting the rules aligned with the changes.
-It may require additional District Plan changes dependant on the scope of the reform Low-Med Low The proposed changes introduce new regulation-making powers to support emergency responses and recovery efforts.
+Note that Council is not proposing to pursue this Continual change to the RMA provides a lack of clarity for the end user and additional challenges for staff interpreting the rules aligned with the changes.
+It may require additional District Plan changes dependant on the scope of the reform Low-Med Low The proposed changes introduce new regulation-makin powers to support emergency responses and recovery efforts.
 It will enable Councils to decline land-use consents, or apply conditions on consents, where the natural hazard risk is significant.
-The Bill also provides that new natural hazards rules will have immediate legal effect.
-The proposed changes introduces a series of system changes, including higher penalties for non-compliance, changes to how resource consent applications are dealt with to increase certainty for applicants, the prohibiting of insurance that indemnifies a person against financial penalties for RMA offences, and increases to the term of excessive noise directions from 72 hours to 8 days.
-27. Wastewater Resource Consent Renewals for Westport and Reefton Westport's Resource Consent for wastewater discharges is currently being renewed.
+The Bill also provides th new natural hazards rules will have immediate legal effer The proposed changes introduces a series of system changes, including higher penalties for non-compliance changes to how resource consent applications are deal with to increase certainty for applicants, the prohibiting of insurance that indemnifies a person against financial penalties for RMA offences, and increases to the term of excessive noise directions from 72 hours to 8 days.
+Westport and Reefton Westport's Resource Consent for wastewater discharges s currently being renewed.
 There are strong indications that the consent conditions will require this Long-Term Plan to demonstrate a commitment to substantially reduce stormwater ingress into the Wastewater network over an expected 9-year period.
-The renewal of Reefton's wastewater consent will also commence inside the term of this Long-Term Plan.
+The renewal of Reefton's wastewater consent will also commence inside the term of this Long- Term Plan.
 For the purposes of this Long-Term Plan, the assumption has been made that both communities will be rated for this separation work as Council considers all residents will substantially benefit from this process.
-BDC risks non-renewal of consents or penalties for non-compliance if a programme of works is not undertaken to separate wastewater and stormwater substantially.
+BDC risks non-renewal of consents or penalties for non- compliance if a programme of works is not undertaken to separate wastewater and stormwater substantially.
 Westport and Reefton wastewater networks are overwhelmed in medium rainfall events with stormwater ingress.
 A strategy has been identified and budgeted in this Long-Term Plan for Westport.
 However, Reefton does not have a separate stormwater network.
 We have budgeted \$200k in 2026-27 to scope a design solution that will inform our next Long-Term Plan what likely costs and impacts will be, prior to start of the required Resource Consent renewal process.
 Medium High If this work is not undertaken, BDC will likely breach consent conditions and be subject to penalties being imposed by WCRC.